 Cove Park, a small South Kihei beach, is popular with surfers who are getting their toes wet for the first time.

-Cove Park is small, but can get crowded, especially as several surf companies operate from the beachfront and adjacent car park.
+Cove Park is small, but can get crowded, especially as several surf companies operate from the beachfront and adjacent parking area.
 Plan your visit to Cove Beach Park with this guide.

 Visiting Cove Beach Park